azariak/SmartMeal/README.md

 #### Daniel Rafailov (danielrafailov1)
 #### User Story
-Emma needs to meal prep for the week.
-She opens the meal planning program, selects her dietary preferences and available ingredients and receives a personalized meal plan with recipes.
+Mia is a user with limited ingredients and/or dietary restrictions.
+She wants the SmartMeal app to suggest alternative ingredients for recipes she is interested in, allowing her to make the recipe even when she doesn’t have all the ingredients on hand.
 #### Use Cases
-I want to open the SmartMeal app and be able to see the UI I want to be able to filter recipes by dietary preferences I want to be able to filter recipes by available ingredients
+- Mia opens a recipe and sees a list of ingredient substitutions based on her dietary preferences and the ingredients she has.
+- If Mia doesn’t have a specific ingredient, she can click on it and view a list of suggested substitutes that match her dietary preferences.
+- When Mia selects a substitute ingredient, the recipe automatically updates with the substitution so she can proceed with the adjusted recipe.

 #### Vedavi Anandan (vedavia)